Salud Carbajal: Abortion

 Carbajal opposed the 2022 overturning of Roe v.
-Wade, calling it a "betrayal to our Constitution and...millions of women who count on its protections to retain control of their own body and choices."
+Wade, calling it a "betrayal to our Constitution [and] a betrayal of millions of women who count on its protections to retain control of their own body and choices."

 Israel

 Carbajal voted to voice support for Israel following the 2023 Hamas attack on Israel.

-LGBT+ rights
+Transgender Issues

 While stating he was "vehemently opposed" to the provisions which banned gender-affirming care for transgender children in the Fiscal Year 2025 National Defense Authorization Act, Carbajal still voted yes to pass the bill.

 Personal life

 Carbajal lives in Santa Barbara, California and is married to Gina, with whom he has two children.